JaFeKl/graph_db_interface/README.md

 pip install graph-db-interface
 ```

-After cloning this repository you can also use poetry to install the package:
+Or after cloning this repository you can also use poetry to install the package:
 ```bash
 poetry install
 ```